minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 # Project Proposal

-You'll spend the first <strong>day</strong> building a *problem definition*.
-A part of this is understanding how to fit your software on the platform that you will be using to develop it.
+You'll spend the first <strong>day</strong> building a *proposal document*.
+It describes a problem in the real world that you are trying to solve.
+It also paints a fairly complete picture of what your application will look like, how the user will interact with it and consequently, how it will solve the problem.

+> Writing a good proposal document will help you successfully finish the project on day 19.
+Your project has a high risk of failure if:
+>
+> - the envisioned product tries to do too much
+> - the envisioned product doesn't do enough
+> - the purpose of the product is not well-defined (too vague)

 The result is a *proposal document* that thoroughly describes the following aspects of your application: